-Net investment in capital assets is the Village's investment in capital assets such as furnishings and equipment, miscellaneous structures and infrastructure reduced by accumulated depreciation.
+Net investment in capital assets is the Village's investment in capital assets such as furnishings and equipment, miscellaneous structures, infrastructure, and intangible right-of-use assets reduced by accumulated depreciation/amortization and related liabilities.
 This figure also includes land, which is not depreciated.
-More detailed information can be found in the Notes to the Financial Statements.